GenericMappingTools/gmt/doc/rst/source/batch.rst

     columns), including none.
 E.g., -Fmy_data_%5.2lf_%7.0lf_%s will use the first two columns in *timefile* as well as the trailing text to create unique product prefix names. **Note**: Since the data set internally is using double precision variables you must use floating point format statements even if some or all of your data columns are integers.
+Finally, if your choice of format statements and trailing text yield spaces in the final prefix we will automatically replace those with underscores.

 .. _-I: